Data Apps

 Base Image

-When the app is deployed, the code specified in one of the deployment methods will be injected into our base Streamlit docker image.
+When the app is deployed, the code specified in one of the deployment methods will be injected into our base Streamlit Docker image.
 This image already has Streamlit and a few other basic packages pre-installed:

 # Dockerfile